Your Bloodline. Your Profession. Your Curse | Curse of Strahd

 About me

-I'm Davi from Bristol, been running D&D for 7 years because I genuinely love this stuff.
+I'm Davi from Bristol, United Kingdom, and have been running D&D Campaigns for 7 years because I genuinely love this stuff.
 Designing NPCs with proper personalities, building locations players actually remember, weaving plot hooks that pay off sessions later, that's what gets me excited about GMing.
 I play and GM at my local game club too, so I know what makes a good session from both sides of the screen.
 As a voice actor and educator, I've got a knack for bringing characters to life and explaining mechanics in ways that click.
 My games lean dark fantasy with character-driven stories where your backstory becomes the plot, not just background flavour.

 View Profile →